Applicability and Administration

 - The PI at the new institution remains responsible for data stewardship with regard to publication and access.
 Disputes, including but not limited to those concerning access and authorship, will be reviewed and/or decided at the University of Washington for data developed at the University of Washington.
 There should be a written agreement from the PI’s new institution that provides: (a) that the new institution accepts its custodial responsibilities for the Research Data; and (b) that the University of Washington has access to the Research Data should that become necessary and (c) that the University of Washington will adjudicate disputes as they might arise regarding data produced at the University of Washington.

 - When Research Data comprises finite resources such as cell lines, vectors, and actual research samples (including tissue blocks, genetic material, soil, air, ice cores, etc.), physical transfer will be determined by the chair and/or dean in consultation with the PI.
 In such cases, and in recognition of the University’s desire to further research, the chair or dean should make appropriate arrangements for continued access to the Research Data balancing the interests of the departing PI and the University.
-Disputes between the departing PI and the dean will be managed through the Office of the Vice Provost for Research, according to the dispute resolution procedures outlined in Section 6.5.
+Disputes between the departing PI and the dean will be managed through the Office of the Vice Provost for Research, according to the dispute resolution procedures outlined in the Dispute Review Procedure section, item 5.

 - Other Investigators’ Departure.
 When individuals involved in research projects at the University leave the University, they may, with the permission of the PI, whose decision shall be in accord with reasonable academic norms, take copies of Research Data generated under their auspices or with theirparticipation.
 However, any data collected under UW Human Subjects IRB approval will also require approval of the recipient institution’s IRB before data (including biological samples) can be used for further research at a different institution.
 Original copies of Research Data must be retained by the PI in accordance with University policy.